heal-research/symbolicregression.github.io/_posts/2025-05-06-royal-society-discussion-meeting-symreg-in-physics.markdown

 - Deaglan Bartlett et al. used PyOperon to develop a symbolic emulator for the linear matter power spectrum
   - <a href="https://github.com/DeaglanBartlett/symbolic_pofk" target="_blank">https://github.com/DeaglanBartlett/symbolic_pofk</a>
   - <a href="https://arxiv.org/abs/2311.15865" target="_blank">https://arxiv.org/abs/2311.15865</a>
-- Prof. Steve Abel et al. used Operon to develop analytical expressions for beyond Standard Model physics
+- Steve Abel et al. used Operon to develop analytical expressions for beyond Standard Model physics
 - Etienne Russeil et al. used PyOperon for Multi-View Symbolic Regression with applications to phenomenological modeling <a href="https://arxiv.org/abs/2405.18471" target="_blank">https://arxiv.org/abs/2405.18471</a>

-- Evgeniya Kabliman et al. used PyOperon for modeling process-structure-property relationships in material science
+- Evgeniya Kabliman et al. used PyOperon for modeling stress-strain curves of aluminium and steel alloys

 #### Feature requests